rumpelstompskin/PlayFabOnlineUserServer/README.md

 This server acts as a relay station for your clients to allow for small amounts of data transfer.
 When your players launches your title, their clients handshake this server, tells it that they are now online.
-The server can then be queried by other users for this clients status.
+The server can then be queried by other users for this clients status and/or other information.

-Information such as PlayFabID and PlayFabNetworkID can also be relayed.
+Information stored on the server is anonymous and is deleted once the user disconnects.

 ## Getting Started